Satan

 - Trident or whip of fire

-- The tempter — can take human form
+- Tempter in the wilderness — can transform into human form

 Stories